iphys/testdrive/README.md

-# testdrive
+# Test Drive

 12 April 2020

-This Gir repo contains my public notes, some of which I might turn into blog posts in future.
+This Git repo contains my public notes, some of which I might turn into blog posts in future.
 Notes are written in Markdown.

 I use Windows, Android and iPad to write notes.
 On Windows I use